smank7/Nammabnb/README.md

 Authentication tokens are used for secure user sessions.

 2. Landing Page
-Description: The landing page serves as the primary interface for users to explore available accommodations.
+Description: The landing page is the primary interface for users to explore available accommodations.
 Implementation Details:
 Accommodation listings are retrieved from the MongoDB database.
 Users can browse and filter listings based on various criteria.